fredeil/INF-2202/eksamen-2017/eksamen-2017-lf.md

 > scrubbers can be used to solve some of the issues related to 'compliance' and logs.
 Consider aspects
 > such as hashing and encryption, and when these should be used.
 What are possible means of ensuring data is scrubbed, and
 > what are pros/cons of these approaches?
 In cloud computing where do you think the scrubbing should happen, and why?

+Complicance in this context means that no data logged or peoples that has access to a log should not be able to connect the log/data to someone.
+Before anything that is logged on a users computer is saved on his/her hard drive or is logged to the cloud the data has to be scrubbed.
+Scrubbed in this context means that we should make any personal information anonymimized and unreadable for humans.
+To do this we use strong hash functions and not hash functions like SHA-1 that is broked to hash the values.

+In colud computing the scrubbing should still be done local on the users computer.
+Imagine if the traffic between his/her laptop is being sniffed and the data is not anonymized befored it was sent, than the attacker may look at some really personalizez data.
+The log should also be created using end to end encryption

+Techniques to ensure that data is scrubbed is to mark lines that is logged with a tag that the line contains personal data. e.g <PII></PII>.
+However it is costly to search the log and then encrypt information where it is needed.
+Another approach is that you can define in the schema for a log that a field contains personal information and it should be scrubbed whenevere a line is logged.
+This is a better approach since you don't have to scan a log to look for lines that should be scrubbed and in worst case you miss a line and some personal information has leaked.